surma/surma.dev/content/things/compile-js.md

 });
 ```

+I mention methods, but I haven't really talked about closures at all.

 ### Functions and closures

 To pass functions around as values in C++, you have to use `std::function` as
 the type.
-As all functions on JS are effectively closures, I decided to use C+
+As all functions on JS are effectively closures, I decided to use
-+'s closures as well.
+C+ +'s closures as well.
 Their syntax is a bit hard to understand if you don't
-know it, so let me quickly explain:
+know it, so let me quickly catch you up.
+Here's a closure in C++:

 ```cpp
 auto my_closure = [=](JSValue parameterA, JSValue parameterB) mutable -> JSValue {
  // ...
 }
 ```

-In parenthesis we have the parameters of the closure. `->` defines the return
+In parenthesis we have the parameters of the closure.
+The arrow `->` defines
-type of the closure.
-The `mutable` keyword is necessary as C++ closure capture
+the return type of the closure.
+The `mutable` keyword is necessary in our
-variables as `const` by default, meaning they can't be modified.
-We all know
+context as C++ closure capture variables as `const` by default, meaning they
-that you can mutate variables from within a closure.
-Inside the brackets `[]`
+can't be modified.
+In this the whole point is that closures can capture _and
+modify_ variables from outside the function scope, so `mutable` it is.
+Inside
-you can define whether to close over a captured variable by reference or to
+the brackets `[]` you can define whether capture a variable by reference or
-make a copy.
-Why did C++ split the capture style across two places of a closure
+as a copy.
+Why does C++ split the capture style across two places of a closure
 definition?
 I don't know, but you can define a different capture style for each
 variable if you want.
+For example, `[a, &b, &c, d]` captures `a` and `d` as a
+copy, while it captures `b` and `c` as references.

 If I wanted to list each captured variable, I'd have to implement an
 understanding of lexical scopes in my transpiler.
-Way too much work.
-Luckily,
+Again, way too much
-C++ also allows you to define a default capture type, with some semi-intuitive
+complexity.
+Luckily, C++ also allows me to define a default capture type with
-sigils. `[&]` sets the default capture to be a reference,  while `[=]` sets the
+some semi-intuitive sigils. `[&]` sets the default capture to be a reference,
-default capture style to copy.
+while `[=]` sets the default capture style to copy.

-At first I thought about using capturing by reference, but that is only
+At first I thought about using capturing by reference, but here's why that
-something that works in GC'd languages.
-Here's why:
+doesn't work:

 ```cpp
 auto outer_function = [&]() mutable -> JSValue {